zhou-yh19/xcar-rlgpu/README.md

 ./run.sh
 ```

-This will train a policy for the fixed circle drifting task.
+This will train a policy for the consecutive drifting task.
 Results will be saved in the `data` directory.

 ## Environments 🌍